peterhinch/micropython-async/v3/docs/SCHEDULE.md

 A `cron` call typically takes 270 to 520μs on a Pyboard, but the upper bound depends on the complexity of the time specifiers.

-On hardware platforms the MicroPython `time` module does not handle daylight saving time.
-Scheduled times are relative to system time.
-This does not apply to the Unix build where daylight saving needs to be considered.
+Scheduled times use UTC time, on both hardware platforms and the unix port use UTC.
+This avoids issues with DST, but the user will need to keep into consideration that the times are UTC based.

 ## 4.4 The Unix build

 Asynchronous use requires `asyncio` V3, so ensure this is installed on the Linux target.
 The synchronous and asynchronous demos run under the Unix build.
-The module is usable on Linux provided the daylight saving time (DST) constraints are met.
-A consequence of DST is that there are impossible times when clocks go forward and duplicates when they go back.
-Scheduling those times will fail.
-A solution is to avoid scheduling the times in your region where this occurs (01.00.00 to 02.00.00 in March and October here).

 ##### [Top](./SCHEDULE.md#0-contents)